kindly-ai/assignment-platform-engineer/README.md

 ```

 #### Frontend
+The frontend app uses `npm` to install the app dependencies in the `frontend/` directory.

-To install NodeJS dependencies locally:
+To install NodeJS app dependencies locally:
 ```shell
 cd frontend/
 npm ci